Friedrich Nietzsche Philosophy – There Is Only One Answer: Be Human, All Too Human

 - He met the infamous Lou Salome who stigmatized his life.

 - He published his most famous book “Thus spoke Zarathustra.”

-It is said that in 1882 Nietzsche started taking huge doses of opium to relief his pain and insomnia but the drug clearly affected his overall health and possibly his writing style.
+It is said that in 1882 Nietzsche started taking huge doses of opium to relieve his pain and insomnia but the drug clearly affected his overall health and possibly his writing style.

-Aphorisms on love and hate is a collection of maxims taken from the book “Human all too human.”
-It investigates various areas of human life and relationships in an attempt to create a coherent philosophical framework that can offer solid advice on problems we all face.
+Friedrich Nietzsche, in “Human all too human,” investigates various areas of human life in an attempt to create a coherent philosophical framework that can offer solid advice to problems we all face.

-Nietzsche’s writing style is dense and special.
-He uses very colorful language and he “plays” with the words like a master craftsman “plays” with his tools.
-Oftentimes the gravity of his persona and the psychological tension of his world seem palpable in his sentences.
+His writing style is dense and unique.
+He uses very colorful language and he “plays” with words like a master craftsman “plays” with his tools.
+Oftentimes the gravity of his psyche and the psychological tension of his world seem palpable in his sentences.

 The advantages of psychological observation.
 That meditating on things human, all too human (or, as the learned phrase goes, “psychological observation”) is one of the means by which man can ease life’s burden; that by exercising this art, one can secure presence of mind in difficult situations and entertainment amid boring surroundings; indeed, that from the thorniest and unhappiest phases of one’s own life one can pluck maxims and feel a bit better thereby.

 The benefits of psychological observation, that is, the ability to observe and understand one’s motives and actions cannot be understated.
 More often than not, we are lost within the banality of superfluous acts and we fail to realize how awareness plays out across the span of our lives.